specsolutions/specsync-for-tfs-documentation/important-concepts/how-to-publish-test-results-from-pipelines-using-the-vstest-task.md

 ![](<../img/vstest-results.png>)

-## Configuring test result publishing with the VSTest / VsTestForSpecSync "run tests in parallel by using multiple agents" option <a href="vstest-multiagent" id="vstest-multiagent"></a>
+## Configuring test result publishing with the VSTest "run tests in parallel by using multiple agents" option <a href="vstest-multiagent" id="vstest-multiagent"></a>

+{% hint style="info" %}
+The VsTestForSpecSync task cannot hide the test results from the "Tests" tab of the pipeline result when the tests are running on multiple agents.
+Therefore for this option the normal VSTest task should be used, although the VsTestForSpecSync works as well.
+{% endhint %}

 The VSTest task can be configured to run tests on multiple test agents parallel, as described in the ["Run tests in parallel using the Visual Studio Test task" Azure DevOps documentation page](https://learn.microsoft.com/en-us/azure/devops/pipelines/test/parallel-testing-vstest?view=azure-devops).
 Please note that this option is different from the in-process parallel execution options that many test frameworks (MsTest, NUnit, etc) provide and can be used with VSTest.

 In order to follow the configuration steps required for SpecSync, please first get familiar with the concept of *running tests in parallel by using multiple agents* by following the Azure DevOps documentation page linked above.

 {% hint style="info" %}
-When tests run in parallel by using multiple agents, each agent would run a set of tests and produce a TRX file for the results accordingly.
-In order to publish the aggregated test results, you will need to collect these individual TRX files and publish them once with SpecSync.
+When tests run in parallel by using multiple agents, each agent runs a set of tests and produce a TRX file for the results accordingly and publishes them to a shared Test Run.

-Unfortunately when VSTest runs on an agent, it deletes the TRX file after publishing it to its own Test Run, so you have to apply a workaround to get back the TRX file and make it available for SpecSync.
+Unfortunately when VSTest runs on an agent, it deletes the TRX file after publishing it to its own Test Run, so you cannot collect the TRX files from the agents and publish them with SpecSync as usual.

+This guide shows how you can still achieve the expected result with the `testRunTrx` test result loader of SpecSync introduced in v3.4.8.
 {% endhint %}

-In order to run the tests with VSTest / VsTestForSpecSync task you need to configure three jobs for your pipeline.
+In order to run the tests with VSTest task you need to configure three jobs for your pipeline.
 You will find the detailed setup instructions for them in the sections below.

 1. The *main job* that typically builds your code and publishes the compiled test and production code as a Pipeline Artifact.
 In this description we refer to this as `drop` artifact.
 2. The *agent job* that is configured to run "Multi-agent" with the specified number of agents.
 This job depends on the main job, so the agents run only after the main job has finished.
-This job contains the VSTest / VsTestForSpecSync task, that runs a set of the tests.
-We need to apply a workaround to get the TRX file generated and publish this TRX file as another Pipeline Artifact (called `testResults` in this description).
+This job contains the VSTest task, that runs a set of the tests.
+We need to collect the ID of Test Run created by the agents (all agent uses the same Test Run) to be able to share it with the *SpecSync job*.
-3. The *SpecSync job* that will download the `testResults` artifact with the TRX files and publishes them using SpecSync.
+3. The *SpecSync job* that will get the ID of the Test Run published by the agents and re-publishes the test results from it using SpecSync.
 This job might also contain a SpecSync synchronization as well ("push" command).

-{% hint style="warning" %}
-The current version of the VsTestForSpecSync task cannot hide the executed tests from the build result "Tests" tab, therefore they will be displayed duplicated.
-This limitation will be resolved in future versions of the task.
-{% endhint %}
+This job depends on the agent job, so it runs when all agent jobs have finished.

 ### Setting up the main job